cchitsiang/awesome-stars/topics.md

 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [thangchung/go-coffeeshop](https://github.com/thangchung/go-coffeeshop) - ☕ A practical event-driven microservices demo built with Golang.
 Nomad, Consul Connect, Vault, and Terraform for deployment
 - [mehdihadeli/go-ecommerce-microservices](https://github.com/mehdihadeli/go-ecommerce-microservices) - 🧺 A practical store microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
-- [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
-You can use it quickly to build Q&A community for your products, customers, teams, and more.
+- [answerdev/answer](https://github.com/answerdev/answer) - A Q&A platform software for teams at any scales.
+Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.
 - [temporalio/temporal](https://github.com/temporalio/temporal) - Temporal service
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.